aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-simple.md

 * Amazon EC2 compute instances that are dynamically provisioned by LSF

-* An Amazon Elastic File System (EFS) file system for the LSF distribution and configuration files, project, and scratch data.
+* An Amazon FSx for NetApp ONTAP file system for share file storage.

 ### Workshop  Workflow